 - Activate the building fire alarm system (fire pull station).
 If not available or operational, verbally notify persons in the building.

 - Notify the Fire Department (see cover page).

 - Isolate the area and evacuate the building:

-- ° Shut down equipment in the immediate area, if possible
+- Shut down equipment in the immediate area, if possible

 - ° Close doors to isolate the area

-- ° Use a portable fire extinguisher to:
+- Our of the control of the control

-- Assist oneself to evacuate
+- · Assist oneself to evacuate

 - Assist another to evacuate

 - Control a small fire, if possible

-Fire extinguisher training is required in some departments, and is available from Safety and Security.
+\Fire extinguisher training is required in some departments, and is available from Safety and Security.
 Staff who have not been trained to use extinguishers are not be required to do so.